 Usually feature breathable panels and anti-leak guards

 When shopping for incontinence underwear, there are many choices available.
-Incontinence products offer a variety of features, which may vary from brand to brand.
+Incontinence supplies offer a variety of features, which may vary from brand to brand.
 Each feature has a purpose; the key is to choose the pull-on that best meets a person's needs.
-Take the following features into consideration when choosing incontinence underwear:
+Take the following features into consideration when choosing protective underwear:

 Size - Absorbent undergarments come in a variety of sizes, usually based on waist and hip measurements.
-Some brands, like NorthShore, offer up to 2XL.
+Some brands, like NorthShore, offer up to 3XL.

-Absorbency - The amount of liquid the pull-on can handle, which usually ranges from light to massive capacity.
+Absorbency - This refers to the amount of liquid the pull-on can handle, which usually ranges from light to massive capacity.
 Absorbency is typically expressed in ounces.

-Contour - How the pull-on fits.
-Special features such as leg cuffs help make the product fit more snug and comfortable.
+Contour - How the pull-on fits the body is important.
+Special features such as leg cuffs help make the product fit more snugly and comfortably.

 Odor Control - Absorbent products usually offer odor control technology that is unique to each brand.
 Premium brands tend to offer better odor control.

-Moisture Wicking - Absorbent products, such as pull-ons, pull, or "wick," moisture away from the body to keep the wearer dry and comfortable.
+Moisture Wicking - Absorbent products, such as pull-ons, "wick" moisture away from the body to keep the wearer dry and comfortable.

 1. How much absorbency is needed?

 For heavier incontinence, finding a pull-on that can absorb a large amount of liquid is important.
-Products that claim they can absorb up to 20 ounces or more are considered high absorbency.
+Products that say they can absorb up to 20 ounces or more are considered high absorbency.
 The higher the ounces, the more absorbent the pull-on.
-NorthShore's website provides a convenient droplet count for most products to make it easy to determine capacity.
+NorthShore underwear offers up to 3x the leak protection of leading store brands.
+NorthShore’s website provides a convenient droplet count for most products to make it easy to determine capacity.
 The more droplets, the more a product can absorb.

 2. How large are the leg openings?

 Choose thinner or thicker leg openings as needed.
 The goal is to be as comfortable as possible while moving, so leg openings should not be too small or too wide.
-If used for sleeping or sitting for long periods of time, a pull-on should offer a secure fit around the legs to prevent leaks.
+If used for sleeping or sitting for long periods of time, a pull-on should offer a secure fit around the legs for leak protection.